wyuinche/mitum-js-util/README.md

 ### Generate Transfers

-To generate an operation, you must prepare `target address`, not public key. `Transfers` supports to send tokens to another account.
+To generate an operation, you must prepare a `destination(target) address` rather than public keys.
+Transfers supports sending tokens to other accounts.

 #### Usage